aljosephson/wb_covid/README.md

 # wb_covid
- This README describes the directory structure & should enable users to replicate all tables and figures from "Estimating the Impact of Weather on Agriculture" project.
-The main project site is on [OSF][1].
+ This README describes the directory structure & should enable users to replicate all tables and figures for work related to the World Bank LSMS and World Bank COVID surveys.

  ## Index